Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 ---
 The voices in my head have crafted an interesting system of 'leanings' that I've realized I should record for this effort of figuring out the progression sequences.
 The leanings are as follows:

-Imperial Panarchic - A Panarchist who wants to become Imperial and/or who admires the society of the Empire of the Elect.
+1) Imperial Panarchic - A Panarchist who wants to become Imperial and/or who admires the society of the Empire of the Elect.
+They use Imperial technologies to implement the Panarchy and/or they use Panarchic technologies to implement the Empire, etc.
-Commonwealth Panarchic - A Panarchist who wants to become Commonwealth and/or who admires the society of the Commonwealth.
+2) Commonwealth Panarchic - A Panarchist who wants to become Commonwealth and/or who admires the society of the Commonwealth.
-Commonwealth Imperial - An Imperial who wants to become Commonwealth and/or who admires the society of the Commonwealth.
+3) Commonwealth Imperial - An Imperial who wants to become Commonwealth and/or who admires the society of the Commonwealth.
-Panarchic Imperial - An Imperial who wants to become Panarchic and/or who admires the society of the Panarchy.
+4) Panarchic Imperial - An Imperial who wants to become Panarchic and/or who admires the society of the Panarchy.
-Panarchic Commonwealther - A Commonwealther who wants to become Panarchic and/or who admires the society of the Panarchy.
+5) Panarchic Commonwealther - A Commonwealther who wants to become Panarchic and/or who admires the society of the Panarchy.
-Imperial Commonwealther - A Commonwealther who wants to become Imperial and/or who admires the society of the Commonwealth.
+6) Imperial Commonwealther - A Commonwealther who wants to become Imperial and/or who admires the society of the Commonwealth.

 Each subculture has the 'types' that match its middle and upper class.
 So for instance, the Imperial Reformers have Commonwealth Imperials and Imperial Commonwealthers.

-They have an upperclass of Imperial Commonwealthers who have a legacy of Imperial thought that they build from, while their middle class of Commonwealth Imperials works to become Commonwealth themselves.
+They (the Commonwealth Unifiers) have an upperclass of Imperial Commonwealthers who have a legacy of Imperial thought that they build from, while their middle class of Commonwealth Imperials works to become Commonwealth themselves.
+They try to teach Imperial technologies to the Commonwealth and Commonwealth technologies to the Empire of the Elect.

 For another example, Panarchic Imperials try to lead the Empire towards the Panarchy.
 They advocate for teaching Imperial technologies to the Panarchy and they try to learn how to implement Panarchic technologies for the Empire.
 These are most common in the Old Empire and the Panarchic Ritualists.
 In the Old Empire, the upper class of Panarchic Imperials works to preserve and glorify the legacy of the Panarchy in the name of the Empire of the Elect; in the Panarchic Ritualists, by contrast, you have Panarchic Imperials who are trying to become Panarchists.

 This is another way of looking at the progression of each society.
-The lower classes are notably pushed out in each case.
+The lower classes are notably marginalized in each case.

+There are technology-specific implications of each leaning.
+A notable example here is Mental Transcription, a Panarchic technology.
+If you implement Mental Transcription to teach people Basic Income, what have you transcribed?
+Tolerance itself?
+The willingness to pay taxes to subsidize other people?
+Is it ethical to give people cybernetic implants that make them more willing to work hard for the benefit of others?
+This open question is a hazard which is invoked by the question of the Panarchic Commonwealth.
+If someone wants to use Panarchic technologies to implement the society of the Commonwealth, that changes the implication of the Commonwealth technologies dramatically.

+I feel like even if I don't write this book, I have gained a lot of narrative sensitivity from playing this game, and I don't regret thinking as deeply as I have about playing it.

 ---
 I still wish the Population Explosion side effect wasn't there with Wealth.
 Societies where "wealth" yields massive population still remind me of the Bubba Joe Dystopia thought.